YakaryBovine/Sundren/Rules/Classes/Warrior.md

 Only one exercise of this ability is possible in a scene, either to force a miss or ensure a hit on a foe; both options may not be employed in the same fight.

 A Warrior may use this ability with crew-served weapons they are assisting in firing.
 This ability cannot be used to negate environmental damage or damage done to a vehicle or mount they are riding.

+> [!info] Snap Attack
+> Together with [[Common Combat Actions#Snap Attack - Instant Action|Snap Attack]], Veteran's Luck can be used to get a guaranteed hit on an enemy even when it's not your turn.
 ### Full Warrior
 | Level | Hit Dice | Attack Bonus | Focus Picks       |
 | ----- | -------- | ------------ | ----------------- |